oddbird/oddsite/content/accoutrement-type/index.rst

   :target: https://travis-ci.org/oddbird/accoutrement-type

-Organize all your webfont data in organized maps, to automate local font-file imports, and generate full font-specimens with `Herman`_.
+Organize all your webfont data in organized maps, automate local font-file imports, and generate full font-specimens with `Herman`_.
 Fonts can be named and accessed by any alias.
-We also include a small set of utilities for managing type-accessability, and pseudo-elements with generated content.
+We also include a small set of utilities for managing type-accessibility and pseudo-elements with generated content.

 .. code:: bash